Feeding Children 1-12 Years: How Much and What to Offer Toddlers and Children

 To know if your child is getting adequate nutrition, growth is a quick and simple indicator.
 You can track your child’s growth by using the Growth Charts provided in your child’s health booklet.

 How much a child eats at each meal can also be variable.
 For example, you may find that your child tends to eat more at lunch than at dinner.
 Another example is that your child may take a larger than usual lunch today but skips a snack or eat less for dinner.
-Don’t be stressed if this happens.
+Don’t be worried if this happens.
 Children are able to regulate their food intake such that daily energy intake is relatively constant even though their intake at each meal may vary.

 Ref: O17